bsoyka/policy/security-policy.md

 ## Official Channels

+If enabled, please use GitHub's interface to report security vulnerabilities.
+This can be done through the Security tab on some of my repositories by clicking "Report a vulnerability".

-Please use my email to report security issues, providing all relevant information.
+Please provide all relevant information.
 The more details you provide, the easier it will be for me to triage and fix the issue.

+If this method is unavailable or not your preference, use my email to report security issues.
 My email is security@bsoyka.me.
 If you'd like, you can encrypt any communication to this email with my [security PGP key](pgp/README.md).

 ## Safe Harbor